Ferns- Great Border Plants For Shade Areas

 For Areas With Moderate Light And Moisture

 Hart's tongue (needs extra lime), oak, and autumn ferns all do well in moderate light.
-They also need less moisture than some other species, provided that this moisture is received consistently.
+They also require less moisture than some other species, provided that this moisture is received consistently.